qmk/qmk_firmware/docs/features/key_overrides.md

 #### Activation {#activation}

-When the necessary keys are pressed (`trigger_mods` + `trigger`), the override is 'activated' and the replacement key is registered in the keyboard report (`replacement`), while the `trigger` key is removed from the keyboard report.
+When the necessary keys are pressed (`trigger_mods` + `trigger`), the override is "activated" and the replacement key is registered in the keyboard report (`replacement`), while the `trigger` key is removed from the keyboard report.
 The trigger modifiers may also be removed from the keyboard report upon activation of an override (`suppressed_mods`).
 The override will not activate if any of the `negative_modifiers` are pressed.

 Overrides can activate in three different cases: